-An engineering student from Plymouth University has given a 19th century electrical device a modern twist, using it to generate striking new versions of some of Hollywood’s best loved film scores.
+An engineering student from University of Plymouth has given a 19th century electrical device a modern twist, using it to generate striking new versions of some of Hollywood’s best loved film scores.

 Max Simmonds used the experience gained from studying on the MEng (Hons) Electrical and Electronic Engineering course – and his current industry placement with world-leading technology company National Instruments (NI) – to build a Tesla Coil that generates arcs of electricity to play iconic pieces of music.

 Not only is Max’s Tesla Coil able to play renditions of the themes from Star Wars, Harry Potter and the Hunger Games, it can also play music from an MP3 player or electric guitar.

 Max, who is 21 and from Oxfordshire, said: